dontMashMe/dp-203/chapter2-data_lake.md

 [Go back](README.md)

 # Introduction to Azure Data Lake Storage
-Data lakehouses provide a solution to a problem of many data warehouses and BI solutions: ability to store unstrutured data.
+Data lakehouses provide a solution to a problem of many data warehouses and BI solutions: ability to store unstructured data.

 A data lake provides file-based storage, usually in a distributed file system that supports high scalability for massive volumes of data.
 Org's can store structured, semi-structured and unstructured data in the data lake, and then consume them from there using big data processing technologies (Spark)

 ## Understand Azure Data Lake Storage
 Data lake is a repository of data stored in its natural form, usually blob or files.

-ADLS combines a file system with a storage platform which helps with quickly identifying insigiths into the data.
+ADLS combines a file system with a storage platform which helps with quickly identifying insights into the data.

 ## Benefits
 Remember the **3 V's of Big data**: